BipinChand-git/OfficeCards-MP/readme.md

 # CardProject-MP

-Just a fun project with vanilla CSS.
+Just a fun fully responsive project with vanilla CSS.